A Man Who Played a Pivotal Role in Solving the Mystery of Life

 At the young age of 25, Wallace, along with Henry Walter Bates (an English Naturalist) decided to travel to Brazil to collect specimens of insects, birds, and other animals.
 On 26 April 1848, they left for Pará (Belém) from Liverpool.
 For A. R. Wallace, the primary aim of this expedition was two-folded, viz. to seek the evidence for evolution and to make an attempt to discover its mechanism.
 A few months after the beginning of the expedition, Wallace and Bates split up in order to collect specimens in different areas.
 Wallace focused in the middle Amazon and Rio Negro; he traveled up the Rio Negro River more than anyone else had done before.
 Wallace drew a map of the Rio Negro, which was published by the Royal Geographical Society of London and which became the standard map for many years.

-Some of his popular discoveries include -
+Some of Wallace’s popular discoveries include -

 Ornithoptera croesus – Wallace’s Golden Birdwing Butterfly (Bacan Island)